sullis/Doppelauge/JSON.md

 }
 ```

-In the above example, not only is the JsonChanger code simpler to read, but the code is also safer.
+In the above example, not only is the JsonChanger code simpler to read, but the code is also safer,
+and you get error messages with full path if the json value has incompatible data.